linode/docs/docs/products/databases/managed-databases/guides/connect-to-mysql/index.md

 - **Username:** The default user for all Managed Databases is `linroot`, which has superuser admin privileges.
 This replaces the `root` user, which is not accessible.
 - **Password:** The randomly generated password for your database cluster.
 See [Reset Root Password](/docs/products/databases/managed-databases/guides/reset-root-password/) if you wish to change it.
-- **Host:** The fully qualified domain name you can use to reach your database cluster.
+- **Host:** The fully qualified domain name you can use to reach your database cluster through the public network.
+- **Private network host:** The fully qualified domain name you can use to reach your database cluster through the data center's private network (not a VLAN).
+Communicating with a Database Cluster over the private network avoids network transfer fees, so it's recommended to use this host string when possible.
 - **Port:** The default port for your database is `3306`.

 ## Connect Using MySQL (CLI)